Virginia Coventry

+Early life and education

+Coventry studied painting from 1960 to 1968.
+From 1960 to 1964 she studied at the Royal Melbourne Institute of Technology (RMIT), then finished her post-graduate studies at the Slade School of Fine Art in London in 1968.

 Career and projects

-Coventry studied painting from 1960 to 1968, during her first four years (1960-1964), she studied at the Royal Melbourne Institute of Technology (RMIT) and finished her post-graduate studies at the Slade School of Fine Art in London in 1968.

-In the 40 years of Coventry's career her work contains consistent themes and her exploration on factors of art, such as space and colouring, with the use of different artistic mediums such as paintings, collages, drawings and photography.
+In the 40 years of Coventry's career, her work contains consistent themes, and her exploration on factors of art, such as space and colouring, with the use of different artistic mediums such as paintings, collages, drawings and photography.

 The themes of her works would be evoking ideas based on our private expression, through the use of abstraction.
 Colouring wise, Coventry uses the term "acoustic" from music and bonds the concept of colouring in paintings, this is done to visualise pitches, keys and tones.

 Coventry's exploration of space can be evidently seen on her photography and painting projects in the 1970s.
 In order to create a sense of physical reality and to emphasise character by the use of composition for her photography projects, the size of the installation is proportionally huge.

 As for her abstract paintings, she uses huge installations in order to enhance how a person would view spacing, lighting and colouring of the paintings.